The fieldwork of the second season of the Ghazali Archaeological Site Presentation project started on the 7th of January 2014.

 The Oriental Institute, University of Chicago

-In the eastern part of the cemetery a row of toilets running all along the outer wall of the monastery was found.
-They were organized on groups of three parted by a corridor leading to a cloak channel running between the toilets and the outer wall of the monastery.
+In the eastern part of the cemetery, a row of toilets running all along the outer wall of the monastery was found.
+They were organized in groups of three, parted by a corridor leading to a cloak channel running between the toilets and the outer wall of the monastery.
 The toilets are dated to at least two separate phases of occupation of the monastery.
-Two groups located in the area adjacent to central part of the eastern wall predate the group located east of the church.
-In opposite to the central group of toilets these were built directly over the cloak channel.
+Two groups located in the area adjacent to the central part of the eastern wall predate the group located east of the church.
+Unlike the central group of toilets, they were built directly over the cloak channel.

-In the second area of the excavation north of the Northern Church a set of 7 rooms built of sun dried brick has been uncovered.
+In the second area of excavation north of the Northern Church, a set of 7 rooms built of sun-dried brick was uncovered.
 The orientation of the rooms is on the axis of the buildings in the northern part of the monastery.
-They are poorly preserved none higher than 0.75 m above the floor level.
+They are poorly preserved, no higher than 0.75 m above the floor level.
 They are inter-communicated and bear evidence of at least two phases of construction and occupation.
 One of the rooms was paved with pottery tiles.

-Two of several dozen grave structures, clearly visible on the surface, have been selected for excavation.
-The layers of soil and rubble of decayed stone covering them have been removed exposing them to the level they were originally built on.
+Two of several dozen grave structures, clearly visible on the surface, were selected for excavation.
+The layers of soil and rubble of decayed stone covering them were removed exposing them to the level they had originally been built on.
 They were photographed and measured.
-The larger superstructure has been thoroughly documented and disassembled and the underlying grave pit has been explored.
+The larger superstructure had been thoroughly documented and disassembled and the underlying grave pit was explored.

 Ghazali 2014 Cemetery C2

-Polish Center of Mediterranean Archaeology, University of Warsaw
+Polish Centre of Mediterranean Archaeology, University of Warsaw

-Preliminary excavations at the C2 cemetery in the immediate vicinity of the medieval monastery in Ghazali (near Karima in northern Sudan) have been carried out in the beginning of 2014.
+Preliminary excavations at the C2 cemetery in the immediate vicinity of the medieval monastery in Ghazali have been carried out at the beginning of 2014.

-At the very bottom of the grave pit a skeleton of a male at the age of 50 or morehave been discovered.
-Lying in supine position in the more or less East – West direction, with head to the West, facing East, it was following the widely recognized pattern of an ordinary Christian burial (Welsby, 2002, 48–49).
-Head of the interred was protected by a head shelter of three mud bricks forming a solid roof above.
+At the very bottom of the grave pit, a skeleton of a male at the age of 50 or more has been discovered.
+Lying in a supine position in the more or less East-West direction, with head to the West, facing East, it was following the widely recognized pattern of an ordinary Christian burial (Welsby, 2002, 48–49).
+The head of the interred was protected by a head shelter of three mud bricks forming a solid roof above.
 Burial was undisturbed, and the skeleton was found laying in anatomical order [Fig. 4].
 The moisture, fungi, insects and plant roots have damaged bones considerably [Fig. 5], leaving them very fragile and fracture prone, making their proper recovery very difficult.

 The inhumation was documented in detail and excavated.
-As expected, no grave goods have been been found accompanying the body save some small fragments of a shroud or clothing, heavily decayed.
-Those have been sampled for further examinations to be carried out in the laboratory.
-The only sample that survived mishandling during the transportation was a very small about 1cm2 big fragment of a textile found under the head, stuck to the occipital region of the skull of the deceased.
-It survived, but was reduced to a small pile of dust only.
-Unfortunately there were no other textile fragments recovered from T1 that could be sampled instead.
-Poor state of the preservation of it rendered any macroscopic analyses useless.
-Interestingly, the C14 analysis have yielded
+As expected, no grave goods have been been found accompanying the body, save some small fragments of a shroud or clothing, heavily decayed.
+They have been sampled for further examinations to be carried out in the laboratory.
+The only sample that survived mishandling during the transportation was a very small (about 1 cm2) fragment of a textile found under the head, stuck to the occipital region of the skull of the deceased.
+It survived but was reduced to a small pile of dust.
+Unfortunately, there were no other textile fragments recovered from T1 that could be sampled instead.
+The sample’s poor state of preservation rendered any macroscopic analyses useless.
+Interestingly, a C14 analysis yielded

 a very early date (between IInd and IVth century AD).
-However, carbon to nitrogen ratio revealed in the chemical composition of the sample indicate it was contaminated with bone tissue.
-Regrettably, it was not possible to extract pure fabrics form the dust that remained, not even by the textile specialist under the microscope.
+However, carbon to nitrogen ratio revealed in the chemical composition of the sample indicates it was contaminated with bone tissue.
+Regrettably, it was not even the textile specialist was able to extract pure fabrics from the pulverized sample.

-The thorough anthropological examination of bones and teeth recovered from the grave have been carried out in the fi eld laboratory.
+The thorough anthropological examination of bones and teeth recovered from the grave has been carried out in the field laboratory.
 Apart from sex and age determination, given above, it allowed the intravital height of the deceased to be assessed.
-According to the K. Pearson’s (1899) regression formulae he was 168cm tall.
-Owing to the advanced age he lost nearly all his teeth and his alveolus was almost fully obliterated.
+According to K. Pearson’s (1899) regression formulae, the deceased was 168 cm tall.
+Owing to his advanced age he lost nearly all his teeth and his alveolus was almost fully obliterated.
 All his bones were very brittle and relatively light, indicating considerable loss of compact substance.
 Margins of his lumbar vertebrae bodies were considerably overgrown and their surfaces were pitted suggesting intervertebral disc disease – a condition common for his age (Waldron, 2009, p.
 43).